influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/movingaverage.md

 ## Parameters

 ### n
-The number of points to mean.
+The number of points to average.

 _**Data type:** Integer_